Comprehensive Summary on ‘What is FRM’?

 FRM Fees for New Candidates

-Examination Fee: The Exam fees depend on when you register.
+- Examination Fee: The exam fees depend on when you register.

-Early Registration: USD 600 per part
+- Early Registration: USD 600 per part

-Standard Registration: USD 800 per part
+- Standard Registration: USD 800 per part

 FRM Fees for Repeat Candidates

-Candidates who are returning for a repeat attempt or to take the second part do not have to pay the enrolment fee again.
-Only the examination fee has to be paid, which remains the same as the above-mentioned, i.e., USD 600–800 depending on the period of registration.
+- Candidates who are returning for a repeat attempt or to take the second part do not have to pay the enrolment fee again.
+Only the examination fee has to be paid, which remains the same as the above-mentioned, i.e., USD 600–800, depending on the period of registration.

 FRM Average Coaching Fee

 Though not compulsory, most candidates go for coaching classes to be properly trained for the examinations.
-On average, FRM coaching classes are going to cost between INR 30,000 to INR 60,000 for each part.
+On average, FRM coaching classes are going to cost between INR 30,000 and INR 60,000 for each part.
 The factors that influence the price of coaching include the type of institute one is getting coaching from, the mode of learning, that is, online or offline, and the comprehensiveness of the study materials provided.

-Online Coaching: Starting from INR 9000
+- Online Coaching: Starting from INR 9000

-Classroom Coaching: Starting from INR 30,000
+- Classroom Coaching: Starting from INR 30,000

 Got Questions Regarding The FRM Fees